 The cost of services, maintenance and support includes compensation and benefits for support and professional services personnel and the cost of third party maintenance contracts.
-As a percentage of services, maintenance and support revenues, the cost of such services, maintenance and support was 39% and 42% for the first quarter of fiscal 2004 and 2003, respectively.
 The Company's support margins are highest on LanVision's proprietary software.
 Accordingly, margins improve as more customers are added.